cosmos/cosmos-sdk/STABLE_RELEASES.md

     that may cause the core packages or the `x/` modules unusable.
   * Bugs that may cause **loss of user's data**.
 * Other safe cases:
-  * Bugs which don't fit in the aforementoned categories for which an obvious safe patch is known.
+  * Bugs which don't fit in the aforementioned categories for which an obvious safe patch is known.
   * Relatively small yet strictly non-breaking changes that introduce forward-compatible client features to smoothen the migration to successive releases.